 Post nasal drip

-Dry throat (read advice below)
+Dry throat

 Advice for Throat Relief

 Also sometimes eating something cooling is a good idea.
-For example foods like celery, cucumber and watermelon offer a cooling effect to the throat and they won’t irritate or worsen acid reflux symptoms.
+Foods like celery, cucumber and watermelon offer a cooling effect to the throat and won’t worsen acid reflux symptoms.
+For more options check out natural remedies for LPR.

 LPR Treatment